• Skip to primary navigation

 • 1/4 tsp dijon mustard

-• One or two pinches of garlic powder or a little minced garlic but be aware it can be very pungent when fresh
+• 1-2 pinches garlic powder (or a little minced garlic but be aware it can be very pungent when fresh)

-1. Okay, so follow the recipe for my almond milk sour cream and if possible, make the batch used for cream cheese a bit firmer by pressing even more whey from the sour cream.
+• Okay, so first follow the recipe for my almond milk sour cream and if possible, make the batch used for cream cheese a bit firmer by pressing even more whey from the sour cream.

 When you master the basic cream cheese to your liking, look at the ingredient list of your (former?) favorite cream cheese and go home and try to replicate.
 How about adding (not all at once tho):